Joelynn94/food-craving-search/README.md

-# music-search-app
+# food-craving-search
-Application to search for music artists/song, lyrics and youtube videos
+Application to search for a food craving and display a restaurant